Asana/deprovision_inactive_guests/README.md

 # deprovision_inactive_guests

-A small node script which uses the Asana API to remove external users (ie without a company email) from an organization if they haven't logged in for 30 days.
+A small node script which uses the Asana API to remove external users (ie without a company email) from an organization if they haven't logged in for set number of days.

 ## To Develop